Welcome to Instinct Windsports

 Step-towing: For self-launching on the hydraulic winch, radios are NOT allowed.
 They are old technology, most pilots aren’t licensed to use them and they are not open-mic, two-way communication.
 We only allow cell headsets and highly prefer the use of our blue-tooth helmet headsets as they are cord free (ear buds fall out of ears when taking off) and are noise-cancelling (eliminate all wind and winch noise).
 The ones we sell are slim enough to go in any helmet and pair with any bluetooth phone in minutes.
 If you gamble with using a wired headset, wrap your mic with paper towel and tape to reduce the wind-noise.
 If the wind-noise ensues on ONE tow and the winch operator can’t hear you, you won’t be allowed to tow again with your headset.
 Open mic, two-way communication with pilot and winch op is imperative.

 Step-towing process: Our process is likely different than other operations.
 Of course we are open to changing our ways but we expect you to adhere to our process and guidelines.
-There is no hiding that step-towing is considered the sport’s most sensitive form of towing.
+There is no hiding that step-towing is considered the sport’s most sensitive (ie risky) form of towing.
 Those that have done it a thousand times make it look easy but it is quite involved.
 Here is our step-towing guidelines that you need to know down pat.
 Much of it is common sense but there is a more technical side of step towing (at the bottom of the doc) that has helped us “step-out” in tricky conditions.
 Master it and you will be rewarded with more soaring than you will get anywhere else in the area.